Materials Science and Engineering A

 Materials Science and Engineering: A — Structural Materials: Properties, Microstructure and Processing is a peer-reviewed scientific journal.
 It is the section of Materials Science and Engineering dedicated to "theoretical and experimental studies related to the load-bearing capacity of materials as influenced by their basic properties, processing history, microstructure and operating environment" and is published monthly by Elsevier.
-Current editor-in-chief is E. J. Lavernia (University of California Irvine).
+The current editor-in-chiefs are H. W. Hahn (University of Oklahoma), E. J. Lavernia (Texas A&M University), and B. B. Wei (Northwestern Polytechnical University).

 Abstracting and indexing

 The journal is indexed and abstracted in the following bibliographic databases:

-According to the Journal Citation Reports, the journal has a 2021 impact factor of 6.004, ranking 9th out of 79 in the category 'Metallurgy & Metallurgical Engineering'.
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 7.0.